 Always make sure to unplug the device when working on it!

 Even when disconnected, the capacitor(s) of a DC power supply can store a high voltage/current for a significant amount of time.
 Always make sure to isolate or discharge these components first!

 If you’re unsure or feel uncomfortable working on such devices — don’t do it!

 Combining two or more devices

 Under certain conditions, it is possible to combine multiple DC voltage sources.
-If the output voltages of these power supplies are connected in series, these voltages will add up.
-This way a 24 V or even 36 V power supply can be build by combining multiple 12 V supplies.
+If the output of these power supplies is connected in series, these voltages will add up.
+This way, a 24 V (or more) power supply can be built, by combining two (or more) 12 V supplies.

-These server power supplies have the DC ground pole (also called GND, RTN) and the AC PE (protective earth, also called protection or ground wire or just earth) tied together.
-PE is usually also connected to the metal casing of the device, since it’s an actual safety feature.
+The initially mentioned 12V server power supplies have their negative pole (also called GND or sometimes RTN) and the AC (mains) PE (protective earth, sometimes also called earth grounding or just earth) connected together.
+PE is usually also connected to the metal casing of the device, which is an actual safety feature, that makes sure, the case can never be live, if damage or failure occurs.

-If a second DC power supply is connected in series, the positive pole of the first supply will basically be shorted out.
+If another DC power supply is connected in series, the positive pole of the first supply will basically be shorted out.
 Why?
-Because the GND of the second one is also connected to the same earth wire and therefore also connected to the GND pole of the first one.
+Because the GND of the second one is also connected to the same earth wire (PE) and therefore also connected to the GND pole of the first power supply.
 Beste case scenario: The device will shut itself down.
 Worst case: Explosions.
 I’m not kidding!

 Measuring and modifying the devices